 Discover how to work to your own beat with this energetic group exercise to music qualification.
 This is the entry level qualification for anyone wanting to teach freestyle or pre-choreographed group exercise to music and provides access to a range of alternative formats, including Les Mills, Insanity and Zumba.

 Our Level 2 Exercise to Music course is the minimum qualification required for anyone wanting to teach group exercise in a studio-based environment.
-Whether you want to teach ‘old school’ aerobics, or deliver alternative formats of group exercise to music, this is the entry-level qualification that will allow you to become a professional studio instructor.
+Whether you want to teach ‘old school’ aerobics, or deliver alternative formats of group exercise classes to music, this is the entry-level qualification that will allow you to become a professional studio instructor.

 This qualification will give you the necessary knowledge to be able to plan and teach safe exercise to music.
 More importantly however, it will give you the skills to enter the group exercise studio with absolute confidence in your abilities to deliver exercise to music classes with passion and energy.

 There are no formal entry requirements for this course, although you will need some experience of taking part in group ETM classes as a participant.

 We also recommend that throughout your study period, you try to attend 2-3 classes per week if you can, but this does depend on your previous level of experience.
 It isn't always necessary.